defold/doc/docs/en/manuals/font.md

 This means the font will generate the glyphs listed in *Characters* in the font.

 ::: sidenote
-If `All Chars` is selected, there will be no prewarming as it defeats the purpose of not having to generate load all glyphs at the same time.
+If `All Chars` is selected, there will be no prewarming as it defeats the purpose of not having to generate all glyphs at the same time.
 :::

 ### Font Scripting

 For runtime fonts, it's possible to add or removed sub fonts.
-This is useful when a large font has been split up into multiple for different character sets (e.g. CJK)
+This is useful when a large font has been split up into multiple files for different character sets (e.g. CJK)

 ::: important
 Adding a subfont doesn't automatically load or render all the glyphs.